Ecodev/gims/docs/content/data_processing.rst

 .. note::

-    Details of the calculations will be made available soon.
-In the mean time, the list of all the calculations, ratios and estimates used at some stage can be found in the "Rules" tab [2].
+    It is possible to access the details of the calculations by clicking on the rule label [2].
+This will forward you to the :ref:`rule-edition` section.

 .. image:: img/chart_panel5.png
     :width: 100%